SkyBulk/ViperVenom/README.md

 ```
 screenshare
 ```
-Screenshares victim's computer screen and sends it to the attacker in real-time.
+Screenshares the victim's computer screen and sends it to the attacker in real-time.
 ```
 webcam_stream
 ```